arangodb/docs/3.4/index.md

 ---
 layout: default
-description: Welcome to the ArangoDB documentation! title:Introduction to ArangoDB Documentation
+description: Welcome to the ArangoDB documentation!
+This documentation is organized in five handbooks: manual, AQL, HTTP cookbook and driver handbook. title:Introduction to ArangoDB Documentation
 page-toc:
   disable: true